Ronnie McAda

-Ronnie McAda (born December 6, 1973) is a former American football quarterback for the United States Military Academy.
-He was drafted with the final pick of the 1997 NFL Draft by the Green Bay Packers, thus earning the distinction of being Mr. Irrelevant.
+Ronnie McAda (born December 6, 1973) is an American former college football player who was a quarterback for the Army Black Knights.
+He was selected with the final pick of the 1997 NFL draft by the Green Bay Packers, thus earning the distinction of being Mr. Irrelevant.
 In his senior season, he led Army past Navy and to the Independence Bowl.
-He was the last player drafted in the National Football League from the U.S. Military Academy until Caleb Campbell was drafted in the 2008 NFL Draft by the Detroit Lions.
+He was the last player drafted in the National Football League (NFL) from the U.S. Military Academy until Caleb Campbell was selected in the 2008 NFL draft by the Detroit Lions.

-High school career
+Early life

 As a senior, McAda set a school record for passing yards.
 That year, he was named the offensive MVP of the district as a senior at Mesquite High School in Mesquite, Texas.
 In addition to district MVP, he was also named as his team's offensive MVP.

-Collegiate career
+College career

 1994

 After spending 1993 on the Junior varsity team, McAda played all 11 games in the 1994 season, starting 8 at quarterback.

 He began the season as the fourth player on the depth chart at that position.
 However, due to the injuries to starters Rick Roeper and Mike Makovec, he took over during a game against Temple and remained as starter for the remainder of the season.